mato533/electron-typed-ipc-bridge/README.md

    1. Generate and export type definitions

-      - `IpcBridgeApiEmitter`: For the type of Emtter to use message from main to renderer.(defined at `on` by step.1-1)
+      - `IpcBridgeApiEmitter`: For the type of Emitter to use message from main to renderer.(defined at `on` by step.1-1)
       - `IpcBridgeApi` : For the type of exposed api(exposed to renderer, defined at `invoke` and `on` by step.1-1)

       ```typescript